yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 local url, err = fs.cwd()
 ```

-You probably will never need it, and more likely, you'll need [`cx.active.current.cwd`][tab-folder], which is the current directory where the user is working.
+You probably will never need it, and more likely, you'll need [`cx.active.current.cwd`][folder-cwd], which is the current directory where the user is working.

 Specifically, when the user changes the directory, `cx.active.current.cwd` gets updated immediately, while synchronizing this update with the filesystem via `chdir` involves I/O operations, such as checking if the directory is valid.